 For ease of browsing, you can find all my fundamentals posts in one place.
 Thanks so much for visiting!

 Cream whips best when cold.

 I usually whip cream in a stainless steel bowl set in a larger bowl filled with ice and a little water.
-Egg whites whip faster at room temperature and tend to be more stable when heated and then whipped.
+(Read more about water baths and ice baths)

 Adding no more than a teaspoon of water per egg white to your whites before whipping will get them started more easily with no appreciable loss in foam stability.